 H. Violent Crime

 Anytime you are arrested for a violent crime, you should contact an attorney immediately.
-Violent crimes include, but are not limited to, assault, battery, domestic violence, homicide, illegal possession of weapon, and kidnapping.
-Our experienced criminal defense counsels will meet with you upon your request.
-We will explore options available pertaining to clients’ cases, and often are able to reduce the severity of the charges against our clients.
-To minimize chance that clients make self-incriminating statements, our attorneys will communicate directly with law enforcement on your behalf and will guide you on the best course of action.
+Violent crimes include, but are not limited to, assault, battery, domestic violence, homicide, illegal possession of a weapon, and kidnapping.
+Our experienced criminal defense attorneys will meet with you upon your request.
+Wel explore the various options available pertaining to our clients’ cases, and often are able to reduce the severity of the charges against our clients.
+To minimize the chance that clients make self-incriminating statements, our attorneys will communicate directly with law enforcement on your behalf and will guide you on the best course of action.

-Our attorneys understand your needs towards immigration and other legal matters.
-They will not easily let you plead guilty as other attorneys usually do, resulting a criminal offense on your record.
+Our attorneys understand your needs with regards to immigration and other legal matters.
+They will not easily let you plead guilty as other attorneys usually do, resulting in a criminal offense on your record.
 This may negatively affect your immigration application and status, and/or present and future job prospects.

 Success Stories: Link to our Success Stories page

-ML and Chen, P.C. is recognized within the Flushing community in Queens of New York as having a formidable strength and depth of expertise in civil litigation.
-Our attorneys are adept at addressing whatever litigation matters confronting or may confront our clients.
+ML and Chen, P.C. is recognized within the Flushing community in Queens, New York as having formidable strength and depth of expertise in civil litigation.
+Our attorneys are adept at addressing whatever litigation matters may confront our clients.

-Common civil litigation practices offered by ML and Chen, P.C., include the followings:
+Common civil litigation practices offered by ML and Chen, P.C., include the following:

-• Corporate and shareholder disputes – disputes ranging from the enforcement of shareholder agreements, to the conflicts over directors’ and officers’ duties and liabilities;
+• Corporate and shareholder disputes – disputes ranging from the enforcement of shareholder agreements to conflicts over directors’ and officers’ duties and liabilities;

-• Employment disputes – disputes in compliance with workplace statutes, including the Fair Labor Standards Act (FSLA), the Worker Adjustment and Retraining Notification Act (WARN), and state and local employment statutes;
+• Employment disputes – disputes in compliance with workplace statutes, including the Fair Labor Standards Act (FLSA), the Worker Adjustment and Retraining Notification Act (WARN), and state and local employment statutes;

-• Torts actions – actions including intentional torts, negligence torts, and strict liability claims and defenses;
+• Tort actions – actions including intentional torts, negligence, and strict liability claims and defenses;

 • Contract disputes – disputes ranging from the enforcement of contracts to the litigations, remedies, and injunctions of contracts;